 Beginner Handyman Skill #2: Which Chemicals to Avoid Mixing

 You don’t need industrial-grade strength in order to clean a mess.
-Mixing a little bit of vinegar with other kitchen products can and often does work wonders!
+Mixing a little bit of vinegar with other kitchen products can and often does work wonders – from removing red wine stains to getting rid of limescale!
 In most cases, cleaning glass surfaces, toilet tiles, and home furniture simply requires a few tricks off the chemistry book.

 Be careful though!
 Don’t just experiment blindly or you might literally go blind.
 For example, when you mix bleach and vinegar, you’ll be making chlorine gas, – a deadly and highly reactive poison.
 If you mix bleach with ammonia, you might knock yourself out since it releases nitrogen chlorides – airborne poison.